How’s your “asset allocation” looking these days?

 If you’re a stock market junkie or perhaps even just a mildly active investor, you probably know.
 But if you shy away from 401(k) statements or sidestep making decisions about savings plans, you might not.
 And that might not be a wise thing these days.

-The stock market has been on a tear lately, setting new records here and there and generally advancing well beyond the market troughs of the mid-2000s.
-When that happens worries begin to surface about whether or not the stock market will correct and give back some of its gains.
+The stock market can go up or down.
+It set new records here and there in the past few years while generally advancing well beyond the market troughs of the mid-2000s.
+But political and international uncertainties — not to mention unforeseen crises like a pandemic — rock it periodically.
+When that happens worries begin to surface about whether or not stock market pullbacks will linger.

-That, obviously, would affect all investors.
-But it is particularly concerning for those people approaching retirement and expecting their stock portfolios to help support them through the Golden Years.
+Pullbacks, obviously, affect all investors.
+But such retreats are particularly concerning for those people approaching retirement and expecting their stock portfolios to help support them through the Golden Years.
 Younger investors have time to recover from market losses; older investors, not so much.
+(Related: Investing basics)

-That’s why most financial advisors and professionals preach the wisdom of diversification, the investment equivalent of not putting all your eggs in one basket.
-Although there are no guarantees, spreading investments out over a variety of vehicles in addition to stocks ̶ like bonds, commodities, real estate, and, yes, even insurance and annuities (admittedly MassMutual products) — can help preserve value in a portfolio should the equity markets take a tumble.
+That’s why most money managers and financial professionals preach the wisdom of diversification, the investment equivalent of not putting all your eggs in one basket.
+Although there are no guarantees, spreading investments out over a variety of vehicles in addition to stocks — like bonds, commodities, real estate, and, yes, even insurance and annuities (admittedly including MassMutual products) — can help preserve value in a portfolio should the equity markets take a tumble.

 The investment mix within a portfolio — the asset allocation — will differ from person to person and depend on factors like his or her time horizon, financial circumstances, goals, and personal disposition toward risk and reward.
-Depending on the situation or complexity, some people opt to consult a financial advisor or other professional to review their asset allocation and investment mix.
+Depending on the situation or complexity, some people opt to consult a financial professional or other expert to review their asset allocation, diversification, and investment mix.